nelsonic/nelsonic.github.io/goals.md

 # 5. Income & Expenditure

-1. Make _enough_ money to cover all living expenses.
+1. Make "_enough_" money to cover all living expenses.
 2. Track all expenses to ensure that I know where the money is _going_.
 3. Determine how much _cash_ I need to invest in my **projects** (_see: section 4, above_)